Three ways you can ‘own’ and “benefit” from volatility

 When you diversify, you want to allocate your money across a large number of asset classes that have low correlations to each other.
 When the large-cap stock portion of your portfolio is going down, the international bond portion may be going up.
 And, when bonds aren’t generating much return, stocks may be on the upswing.
 Spreading your assets around reduces the risk that all of the asset classes in your portfolio will go down at the same time.

 The important thing is to diversify in a way that is consistent with your risk tolerance.
 If you’re conservative, you may want to overweight low-volatility assets such as high-quality bonds.
 If you’re more aggressive, you may go heavier in stocks and international investments.
 An investment adviser can help you find your risk tolerance and the appropriate investments.
+This way your portfolio will automatically be set up to know how to benefit from volatility.

 Dollar-cost averaging is a terrific way to manage volatility.
 More people should take advantage of it.
 In a dollar-cost averaging plan, you contribute a fixed amount to your portfolio on a regular basis — monthly, for example.
 The contribution then goes into a predetermined allocation of investments.